Drugs used to regulate delivery

 Medications also include anticonvulsants, preparations for women in labor with high blood pressure, cardiac, cerebral, nephrologic disorders.
 And in the presence of chronic inflammatory diseases can not do without antimicrobial and antibacterial drugs.

-Central and peripheral anticholinergics (antispasmodics)
+Central and peripheral cholinolytics (antispasmodics)

 Dopaminergic drugs

-Beta-blockers and childbirth
+Beta-adrenoblockers and childbirth

-Antiadrenergic drugs
+Anti-adrenergic drugs

 Analgesics

-Muscle relaxants of central and peripheral action
+Myorelaxants of central and peripheral action

 Prostaglandins